 After years of exploring the wildland, my hearing has become much more in tune with my surroundings.
-When I’m walking through thick vegetation, where my visibility is limited I’m relaying a lot of my hearing to figure out what lays ahead.
-You will be able to hear water long before you hear it and you will be able to hear people making noise on the trail if you get lost.
-You should listen out for anything that provides you with the information you need for deciding if you should go towards the source of the sound or turn around.
-Listening for animals can determine your route through the wilderness and you will be able to plan the deviations you can make.
+When I’m walking through thick vegetation, where my visibility is limited I’m relaying a lot of my hearing.
+It helps me to figure out what lays ahead.
+Most people will be able to hear water long before you see it and you will be able to hear people making noise on the trail if you get lost.
+You should listen out for anything that provides you with the right information.

 It smells nice out there

-Smell can play an important role in helping us keep safe and although most hikers will only smell the fragrance flowers around them, in time we can learn to develop a wilderness nose.
+Smell can play an important role in helping us keep safe.
+Although most hikers will only smell the fragrance of flowers around them, in time we can learn to develop a wilderness nose.
 Hunters learn how to smell animal dung since some animals have characteristic smells and it can help them track their prey.
 If you spend a good amount of time in the wild, you should learn to identify other smells, besides the ones you are accustomed with.

 Pay attention to game trails

 You should pay attention to the game trails and keep your distance, unless you’re out there hunting and you know what you’re doing.
-A game trail could lead you to water or game, but they can also lead you to a merry-go-round and you will spend days following a criss-cross of trails.
+A game trail could lead you to water or game, but they can also lead you to a merry-go-round.
+You will spend days following a criss-cross of trails.
 People tend to forget that the game trails they are following are perfect ambush sites for predators, just waiting for a meal to pass by.
-If you follow a gam trail, make sure you have a good visibility and in case something doesn’t look right, avoid it at all costs.
+If you follow a game trail, make sure you have a good visibility and in case something doesn’t look right, avoid it at all costs.

 Easy with the grabbing